Lifta: Biblical identification

-Roman and Byzantine periods
+Roman and Byzantine empires

 The Romans and Byzantines called it Nephtho, and the Crusaders referred to it as Clepsta.

-Crusader period
+Crusaders

 The remains of a court-yard home from the Crusader period remains in the centre of the village.

-Ottoman era
+Ottoman Empire

 In 1596, Lifta was a village in the Ottoman Empire, nahiya (subdistrict) of Jerusalem under the liwa' (district) of Jerusalem, and it had a population 72 Muslim households, an estimated 396 persons.
 It paid taxes on wheat, barley, olives, fruit orchards and vineyards; a total of 4,800 akçe.
 All of the revenue went to a waqf.

 In 1834, a battle took place here, during the revolt of that year.
 The Egyptian Ibrahim Pasha and his army fought and defeated local rebels, led by Shaykh Qasim al-Ahmad, a prominent local ruler.
 However, the Qasim al-Ahmad family remained powerful and ruled the region southwest of Nablus from their fortified villages of Deir Istiya and Bayt Wazan some 40 km due north of Lifta.
 In 1838 Edward Robinson noted Lifta as a Muslim village, located in the Beni Malik area, west of Jerusalem.
 Robinson hired muleteers from Lifta, noting that in Lifta "every peasant keeps his mule and usually accompanies it".

 In 1863 Victor Guérin described Lifta as being surrounded by gardens of lemon-trees, oranges, figs, pomegranates, alms and apricots.
 An Ottoman village list of about 1870 indicated 117 houses and a population of 395, though the population count included men, only.

 The PEF's Survey of Western Palestine in 1883 described it as a village on the side of a steep hill, with a spring and rock-cut tombs to the south.

 In 1896 the population of Lifta was estimated to be about 966 persons.

 In 1907 the German historian Gustav Rothstein was invited to Lifta by his Arabic language teacher, Elias Nasrallah Haddad.
 Rothstein wrote a 20-pages article describing the marriage celebrations and religious festivals in Lifta.